Boks shake off cobwebs with slow, steady battering past Georgia

 They had hoped to quickly shed the cobwebs of inactivity but their first half was mostly spent having to reset as their game understandably lacked vitality.

-The hosts’ forwards did excel in the primary phases but despite securing 70 percent of possession in the first half they didn’t make real inroads on the scoreboard until just before the break.
+The hosts’ forwards did excel in the primary phases but despite securing 70% of possession in the first half they didn’t make real inroads on the scoreboard until just before the break.

 To be fair it isn’t in the DNA of the combative men from the Caucasus to raise the white flag.